ThomasRadeke/xmplay-skin-scaler/README.md

 - php7.0-cli
 - php-imagick
 - php-zip (included with PHP7 on Windows)

-To test if PHP works, just enter "php --version" in the terminal.
+To test if PHP works, just enter `php --version` in the terminal.

 ## Running
 Once everything is set up, the script can be run from the command prompt: